 The Family Educational Rights and Privacy Act (FERPA), a Federal law, requires that Thomas County Central High School, with certain exceptions, obtain a parent/guardian's written consent prior to the disclosure of personally identifiable information from a student's education records.
 However, the school may disclose appropriately designated "directory Information" at the discretion of the school unless the principal or designee has been notified in writing by August 31 of each school year by the parent/guardian or eligible student that some or all of this information shall not be designated as directory information.
 The primary purpose of directory information is to allow the school to include this type of information from the student's education records in certain school publications.
-Directory information includes student name, address, year of birth, enrollment, dates of attendance, grade level, degrees and awards received, date of graduation, photograph, participation in officially recognized activities and sports, and height and weight of members of interscholastic athletic teams.
+Directory information includes student name, address, email, year of birth, enrollment, dates of attendance, grade level, degrees and awards received, date of graduation, photograph, name of secondary school most recently attended, scholarship eligibility, participation in officially recognized activities and sports, and height and weight of members of interscholastic athletic teams.